dotnet/iot/src/devices/OneWire/README.md

 ## How to setup 1-wire on Raspberry Pi

-Add the following to `/boot/config.txt` to enable 1-wire protocol.
+Add the following to `/boot/firmware/config.txt` to enable 1-wire protocol.
 The default gpio is 4 (pin 7).

+> [!Note]
+> Prior to *Bookworm*, Raspberry Pi OS stored the boot partition at `/boot/`.
+Since Bookworm, the boot partition is located at `/boot/firmware/`.
+Adjust the previous line to be `sudo nano /boot/firmware/config.txt` if you have an older OS version.

 ```text
 dtoverlay=w1-gpio